Network performance recording

 Sensitive information

-We automatically scrub some sensitive information from network headers, but your request or response payloads could contain sensitive data, you should provide a function to mask the captured data when you initialize PostHog.
+We automatically scrub some sensitive information from network headers and payloads, but if your request or response payloads could contain sensitive data, you should provide a function to mask the captured data when you initialize PostHog.

-We have a deny-list of headers that we will never capture.
+We have a deny-list of headers that we will never capture (even if you provide a masking function).

 • authorization